IDoCodingStuffs/python-doodles/freeform-log.md

 ## 7/4
 ### 12 AM
 For the handed dataset -- vertical mirror is an awesome way to augment the data.
 It will be the exact next thing I will try after the initial submission in fact!

+### 1 AM
+Another TODO before I call it a night: dump the confusion and prec/recall/f1 graphs automatically